 The content of a user’s account (e.g., the words in an email, or a document in Microsoft’s cloud) generally requires a warrant.

-"In the first half of 2020, Microsoft received 91 requests from law enforcement around the world for accounts associated with enterprise cloud customers.
-In 42 cases, these requests were rejected, withdrawn, no data, or law enforcement was successfully redirected to the customer.
-In 49 cases, Microsoft was compelled to provide responsive information: 24 of these cases required the disclosure of some customer content and in 25 of the cases we were compelled to disclose non-content information only.
-Of the 24 instances that required disclosure of content data, 20 of those requests were associated with U.S. law enforcement."
+"In the first half of 2021, Microsoft received 121 requests from law enforcement around the world for accounts associated with enterprise cloud customers.
+In 70 cases, these requests were rejected, withdrawn, no data, or law enforcement was successfully redirected to the customer.
+In 51 cases, Microsoft was compelled to provide responsive information: 31 of these cases required the disclosure of some customer content and in 20 of the cases we were compelled to disclose non-content information only.
+Of the 31 instances that required disclosure of content data, 27 of those requests were associated with US law enforcement."

 When it comes to Office 365 data, the company says it “redirects government requests for your data to be made directly to you unless legally prohibited and has challenged government attempts to prohibit disclosure of such requests in court.”
 (Indeed, they have.)